0xjei/SawChain/processor/README.md

 * Timestamp is not set.
 * Identifier is not set.
 * Name is not set.
-* Provided value for unit of measure doesn't match the types specified in the EventParameterType's Type.
+* Provided value for type doesn't match the types specified in the EventParameter's EventParameterType.
 * Transaction signer is not the System Admin.
-* There is a Event Parameter Type already associated to given id.
+* There is an Event Parameter Type already associated to given id.

 ### Create Event Type
 To create a Event Type, the System Admin needs to provide a unique identifier, the typology, a name and description.